Like CET log files, Catalogues also create log files for logging error messages and other valuable information for debugging.

 - The list of registered catalogue database files along with their id.

-- This can include information such as when the duration between the current sync and the previous sync.
+- This can include information such as the duration between the current and previous sync.

 - If the download queue is busy

 - The number of files queued to download for each catalogue, with some names of the files that are downloaded

 - The catalogues that are being registered locally in CET as the system loads up.

 Similar to error navigation for CET log.
 Clicking in CET Studio on an error or warning should bring you to the location of where the error/warning occurred.

 RpcClient::parseResponse - Error: 502 Bad Gateway

 There was a problem with communication with the server.
 There are a few variations of this, and they all start with RpcClient::parseResponse - Error: followed by a more descriptive error message.